 Background: In March 2011, President Obama issued Presidential Policy Directive-8 (PPD-8), which replaced HSPD-8 and HSPD-8 Annex 1, with the exception of paragraph 44 in Annex 1.
 The original HSPD-8 was issued in 2003; Annex 1 to HSPD-8 was issued in 2007.
-HSPD-8 was issued as a companion directive to HSPD-5 to establish policies strengthening U.S. preparedness to prevent and respond to domestic terrorist attacks, major disasters, and other emergencies.
+HSPD-8 was issued as a companion directive to HSPD-5 to establish policies strengthening U.S. preparedness to prevent and respond to domestic terrorist attacks, major disasters and other emergencies.
 The directive required the Secretary of Homeland Security to develop a national domestic all-hazards preparedness goal that included “measurable readiness priorities and targets” and “readiness metrics and elements.”

-View onlinePDF 25 KB Summary: The purpose of this directive is to enhance the ability of the United States to manage domestic incidents by establishing a single, comprehensive national incident management system.
-The 2003 directive described federal policies and objectives; identified steps to improve federal, state, and local incident coordination; and directed the Secretary of Homeland Security to create a National Response Plan and National Incident Management System.
+View onlinePDF 25 KB The purpose of this directive is to enhance the ability of the United States to manage domestic incidents by establishing a single, comprehensive national incident management system.
+The 2003 directive described federal policies and objectives; identified steps to improve federal, state and local incident coordination; and directed the Secretary of Homeland Security to create a National Response Plan and National Incident Management System.

-View onlinePDF 37 KB Summary: HSPD-8 establishes policies to strengthen the preparedness of the United States to prevent and respond to threatened or actual domestic terrorist attacks, major disasters, and other emergencies by requiring a national domestic all-hazards preparedness goal, establishing mechanisms for improved delivery of Federal preparedness assistance to State and local governments, and outlining actions to strengthen preparedness capabilities of federal, state, and local entities.
+View online HSPD-8 establishes policies to strengthen the preparedness of the United States to prevent and respond to threatened or actual domestic terrorist attacks, major disasters, and other emergencies by requiring a national domestic all-hazards preparedness goal; mechanisms for improved delivery of federal preparedness assistance to state and local governments; and outlines actions to strengthen preparedness capabilities of federal, state and local entities.

-National Security Strategy of the United States (2010)
+National Security Strategy Archive

 Executive Order 12148 – Federal emergency management